 Psychological Trauma is a response to an emotional, psychological and/or a physical wound which has threatened the stability and safety of the whole body.
-Trauma shakes the physiology of the whole system and it is an innate response to threat.
+Trauma shakes the physiology of the nervous system .

-Human being shares the same brain responses of animal prays in the wild when they are attacked by a predator.
+Human beings share the same brain responses of mammals in the wild when they are attacked by a predator.
 In fact, in all mammalian brains there is an instinctive reflex of fight, flight and freeze when confronted with danger.

 How do I know if I am suffering the aftermaths of Trauma?

 Following a traumatic event, the whole body tends to be overload with sensory information, therefore the world around is perceived as potentially dangerous.
 In fact, the brain is unable to make a distinction between a threat that has occurred in the past from a threat occurring in the present.

 The characteristic of trauma is that the brain operates in survival mode in everyday life having a great impact on the individual quality of daily functioning at different levels.